Chart Color Schemes

 Wattle Grove was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Wattle Grove had a higher cultural diversity compared to most local markets, with 30.9% of its population born overseas and 32.3% speaking a language other than English at home.
-Christianity was the predominant religion in Wattle Grove, comprising 62.3% of people, which is higher than the Greater Sydney average of 49.2%.
-The top three ancestry groups were Australian (23.1%), English (18.6%), and Other (15.4%).
+Wattle Grove's population showed higher cultural diversity than most local markets, with 30.9% born overseas and 32.3% speaking a language other than English at home.
+Christianity was the predominant religion in Wattle Grove, comprising 62.3%, compared to 49.2% across Greater Sydney.
+The top three ancestral groups were Australian (23.1%), English (18.6%), and Other (15.4%).

 Frequently Asked Questions - Diversity